Code-Institute-Submissions/User-Centric-Front-End-Development-Milestone-Project/README.md

 I asked my parents and sister to test the site, as well as my mentor and a friend on Slack.

 With my parents / sister, no bugs or issues were encountered.
 My mum attempted to swipe the image slider which suggests that making it responsive would've been a good choice.
-This is difficult to achieve without Javascript.
+This is difficult to achieve without JavaScript.

-My mentor trialed my website, there were no issues beside the GitPages not displaying my images.
+My mentor tested my website, there were no issues beside the GitPages not displaying my images.
 We fixed this during our final mentor session.
 The "Our World" title feature broke the user's expectations a little as it didn't lead to the home page, as per the usual site.
 I chose not to test this as I and my mentor liked the feature, however next time I should try making it more obvious that it leads to an external link.
 We also discussed the callout containing the "NOW" text underlined in red.
 It was a little misleading, as he tried to click on it.
-Again, another possibilty here would be to allow the user to click this and be taken to the donate page or something of that variety.
+Again, another possibility here would be to allow the user to click this and be taken to the donate page or something of that variety.

 ## Deployment

 This project has been deployed via [GitHub Pages](https://github.com/KaganHuseyin/User-Centric-Front-End-Development-Milestone-Proeject).

 1. Log into GitHub.
-2. Select KaganHuseyin/User-Centric-Front-End-Development-Milestone-Proeject.
+2. Select KaganHuseyin/User-Centric-Front-End-Development-Milestone-Project.
 3. Select settings.
 4. Scroll down the page and locate GitHub Pages.
 5. Change the source to the master branch.